Vexed01/Vex-Cogs/README.md

 # Vex-Cogs
 These are a few cogs I made for myself that may be useful to others.
 Mostly utility-based.
+These are for Red V3, an open source Discord bot.
+See their repo [here](https://github.com/Cog-Creators/Red-DiscordBot/).

 These cogs are unapproved.